-The Government announced the formation of a Centre for Data Ethics and Innovation (CDEI) in 2018 and its board has recently been announced.
-Its terms of reference suggest that it will be formulating advice on best practice but they do not specifically refer to equality and human rights.
+The Government announced the formation of a Centre for Data Ethics and Innovation (CDEI) in 2018.
+Its terms of reference indicate that it will be formulating advice on best practice but they do not specifically refer to equality and human rights.
 Its work programme can be seen here.
-The CDEI’s own statement in its work program is as follows

 The UK also has an Office for Artificial Intelligence.
 This is a joint unit of the Departments of Business Energy and Industrial Strategy (BEIS) and of Digital, Culture, Media and Sport (DCMS).
 It has been doing some interesting work with the Open Data Institute on Data Trust issues.

 The OAI has published draft Guidelines for AI Procurement .
 These emphasise the importance of beig aware of relevant legislation and codes of practice, including data protection and equality law.
 While the Guidance is useful on data issues it says almost nothing about equality law issues.

 In addition, an “Artificial Intelligence (AI) and Public Standards Review” has recently been announced by the Committee on Standards in Public Life.
 Details are available here.

 The UK Information Commissioner’s Office (ICO) is developing its approach to auditing and supervising AI applications.
 This includes considering how how AI can play a part in maintaining or amplifying human biases and discrimination as outlined within its blog series which is available here.